irilenia/teaching/chemoinfo/src/Practical2_ChemmineR.md

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:

 ## ChemmineR: Cheminformatics toolkit for R
 Documentation for ChemmineR can be found here: